Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Background

-\textbf{Spike-and-slab variable selection with the EM algorithm}.
-Spike-and-slab priors are the workhorses of sparse Bayesian modeling.
-As introduced by \citet{mitchell1988bayesian}, the spike-and-slab prior is mixture between a point mass at 0 (the ``spike'') and a uniform distribution over a wide interval (the ``slab''). \citet{george1993variable} introduced a continuous relaxation of the original spike-and-slab prior, respectively replacing the point mass spike and uniform slab distributions with zero-mean Gaussians with extremely small and large variances.
-In this way, one may imagine generating all of the ``essentially negligible'' parameters in a model from the spike distribution and generating all of the ``relevant'' or ``significant'' parameters from the slab distribution.
-Despite their intuitive appeal, spike-and-slab priors usually produce extremely multimodal posterior distributions.
-In high dimensions, exploring these distributions with Markov chain Monte Carlo (MCMC) is computationally prohibitive.
+The spike-and-slab prior originally comprised a mixture of a point mass at 0 (the ``spike'') and a uniform distribution over a wide interval \citep[the ``slab'';][]{mitchell1988bayesian}. \citet{george1993variable} introduced a continuous relaxation of the original prior, respectively replacing the point mass spike and uniform slab distributions with zero-mean Gaussians with small and large variances.
+Intuitively, the spike generates the ``essentially negligible'' model parameters while the slab generates the ``significant'' parameters values.
+In high dimensional problems, spike-and-slab priors often produce extremely multimodal posteriors, which render many Markov chain Monte Carlo strategies computationally prohibitive.

-In response, \citet{RockovaGeorge2014_emvs} introduced EMVS, a fast EM algorithm targeting the \textit{maximum a posteriori} (MAP) estimate of the regression parameters.
-They later extended EMVS, which used conditionally conjugate Gaussian spike and slab distributions, to use Laplacian spike and slab distributions in \citet{RockovaGeorge2018_ssl}.
+In response, \citet{RockovaGeorge2014_emvs} introduced EMVS, a fast Expectation Maximization \citep[EM;][]{Dempster1977_em} algorithm targeting the \textit{maximum a posteriori} (MAP) estimate of the regression parameters.
+They later extended EMVS, which used Gaussian spike and slab distributions, to use Laplacian spike and slab distributions in \citet{RockovaGeorge2018_ssl}.
 The resulting spike-and-slab LASSO (SSL) procedure demonstrated excellent empirical performance.
-At a high-level, the SSL algorithm solves a sequence of $L_{1}$ penalized regression problems with \textit{self-adaptive} penalties.
-The adaptive penalty mixing is key to the empirical success of the SSL \citep{GeorgeRockova2020_penaltymix, Bai2020_ssl_review}, as it facilitates shrinking larger parameter estimates to zero less aggressively than smaller parameter estimates.
+The SSL algorithm solved a sequence of maximum likelihood problems with adaptive $L_{1}$-penalties that shrink larger parameter estimates to zero less aggressively than smaller parameter estimates.